Why this lesson matters

 Key takeaway

-A reliable OpenClaw setup is not just a CLI install.
-It is a verified environment with a known-good gateway and a visible first interaction.
+A reliable OpenClaw setup is more than a successful install command.
+It is a verified local environment with a working gateway and a visible first interaction.

 In this course